 Yes, before leaving, Garnet gave Steven a bit of a look into the future.
 But how does he use it?
 Who will live in his mindscape?
 And who could die with every turn?

 Starting with a personal tangent here – winter is not my favorite season.
-I dislike the cold, layering up in clothing is an irritating waste of time, snow is a nuisance for the road (although snow days for schools are rather cool), digging out is a nightmare, and any sort of outdoor activities are restricted (granted, I’m not an outdoorsman, but still).
+I dislike the cold, layering up in clothing is an irritating waste of time, snow is a nuisance for the road (although snow days for schools are rather cool), digging out is a nightmare, it gets dark out way too early, and any sort of outdoor activities are restricted (granted, I’m not an outdoorsman, but still).
 Not helping is that, in the New York area (where I live), winter conditions (within a week, like this past one) often vary from “barely present” to “makes New York residents forget the intricacies of global climate change.”

-Still, I will admit that winter tends to stir up some rather passionate and warm feelings.
-While there’s a loud passion about summer, a nostalgia about fall, or a romance about spring, winter gives us a more subdued, warm atmosphere.
+Still, I will admit that winter tends to stir up a peculiar feeling inside me.
+While there’s a loud passion during summer, a nostalgia within fall, or a romance about spring, winter gives us a more subdued, mellow atmosphere.
 All I want to do when the snow falls is switch the kettle on and drink a nice cup of tea.
 In short, while I dislike the technical aspects of winter, I absolutely admire what it symbolizes.

 I think that explains part of my warm feelings towards this warm, warm episode of Steven Universe – a fine showcase on one of the most enduring partnerships I’ve seen in any sort of media, as well as a more positive follow-up to the more dramatic “Future Vision” and a damn fine analysis of leadership presented by Steven and Garnet.
 Continue reading →